Nick C. Thompson

 Foreclosure Defenses

-In the months or years it takes to foreclose, a homeowner often makes no insurance, property, tax, or mortgage payments eventually filing a Chapter 7 or Chapter 13 bankruptcy so there are no deficiency or tax problems.
-You can build up savings that enable you to find other housing.
+If you are delaying the foreclosure to sell the home or get a modification in the months or years it takes to foreclose, a homeowner often makes no insurance, property, tax, or mortgage payment.
+Sometimes the property goes back and eventually a Chapter 7 bankruptcy or Chapter 13 bankruptcy is filed so there are no deficiency or tax problems.
+You can build up savings that enable you to find other housing or sell the home in that time.
 A new mortgage at a normal interest rate is often possible 3 years after the sale.
 The Homeowner should defend the foreclosure and file Chapter 7.
-Otherwise, the mortgage company may collect the deficiency and the mortgage company will file a 1099-c causing an income tax problem.
+Otherwise, a mortgage company may collect the deficiency and the mortgage company will always file a 1099-c causing an income tax problem.
 Charging off the debt creates an income to the Debtor and a tax credit for the lender.

 Chapter 13 Bankruptcy as a Foreclosure Defense